Asymptotic Decay of Besicovitch Almost Periodic Entropy Solutions to Anisotropic Degenerate Parabolic-Hyperbolic Equations: -mean contraction, existence, uniqueness and

 \begin{proposition}[$L^1$-mean contraction] Let $u(t,x),v(t,x) \in L^\infty(\R_+^{d+1})$ be two entropy solutions of \eqref{e1.1}-\eqref{e1.2}, with initial data $u_0,v_0\in L^\infty(\R^d)$.
 Then for a.e.\ $0< t_0<t_1$

 and also for a.e.\ $t>0$,

 \end{proposition}

-\begin{proof} We follow closely with the due adaptations the proof of proposition~1.3 in \cite{Pv2}.
+\begin{proof} The proof is a slight adaptation of the one of proposition~1.3 in \cite{Pv2}.
 We first recall that by using the doubling of variables method of Kruzhkov \cite{Kr}, as adapted by Carrillo \cite{Ca} to the isotropic degenerate parabolic case and \cite{BK} to the anisotropic one, we obtain

 in the sense of distributions in $\R_+^{d+1}$.
 As usual, we define a sequence approximating the indicator function of the interval $(t_0,t_1]$ , by setting for $\nu\in\N$,